Hawaiʻi State Department of Education

 Are regular school bus passes also free?

 The eligibility requirements for a free school bus pass have not changed.
-Please refer to the school bus application handbook (PDF) for more information.
+Please refer to the school bus application handbook for more information.

 Can I go to the county transportation office to pick up my student’s pass?